UPSC recruitment notification 2018: How to apply for these government jobs

 - Go to upsconline.nic.in

-- Click on relevant link and enter the required details
+- Click on the relevant link and enter the required details

 - Click the submit button once details are entered